p3drosola/backbone-viewmanager/README.md

         }
       });

-By binding our event handlers in this way we ensure that they'll be cleaned up automatically when the view is detroyed.
+By binding our event handlers in this way we ensure that they'll be cleaned up automatically when the view is destroyed.

 ## Destroying Views

-`view.closeView` is the function that destroys a view, and clean up it's bindings, and all it's children;
+`view.closeView` is the function that destroys a view, cleans up it's bindings, and all it's children;

 We can run a custom cleanup function by listening for the 'closeView' event in the view.